anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 It can provision additional DPUs (data processing unit) to increase performance of underlying spark jobs. you can enable job metrics to know the max. capacity in DPUs that you need.
 With this, you can change the max. capacity parameter value and set it to a higher number if you want the job to finish faster.

-Job bookmark maintains state information and prevents glue from reprocessing old data, so you can stop the job at some point and then resume it from that point, not from the beginning.
+Job bookmark maintains state information, so you can stop the job at some point and then resume it from that point, not from the beginning.
+It also  **prevents glue from reprocessing old data**, so once data has been processed in one job run, it won't be processed again.

 Glue ETL can: transform, clean, enrich data before doing analysis.
 It generated code in python/scala, and you can modify the code to tune it to your usecases.
 You can also provide your own code in Spark or PySpark scripts.